looker-open-source/lmanage/instructions/configurator_README.md

 # configurator
-The configurator command aims to streamline your security access settings in Looker.
-Using it you can easily set up a full security model that is controlled from a simple declarative yaml file, regardless of instance drift, each time the configurator is run it will reset a Looker instance back to the values defined in your descriptive yaml file.
+The configurator command configures your looker instance settings.
+Using it you can easily set up a security model that is controlled from a simple declarative yaml file, regardless of instance drift, each time the configurator is run it will reset a Looker instance back to the values defined in your descriptive Yaml file.
+To generate the Yaml file it is possible to do so manually but much better to generate this programmatically using the [Capturator command](https://github.com/looker-open-source/lmanage/tree/main/instructions/capturator_README.md)

-The advantages of having your security permissioning set out in a text file are numerous, for example:
-- version controlling your security updates (or even setting up automated processes such as gitops)
-- massively reducing number of clicks required to set up an instance from scratch, or revert an instance back to desired state
-- mirroring permissions across multiple looker instances
-- having a clearly defined security permission doc that can interact with other services such as SAML.

 ##### Example usage
 `lmanage configurator --yaml-config-path ./config/my_full_instance_config.yaml --ini-file ~/my_permissions/looker.ini`